rivindu-ashinsa/MCP-Demo-implementation/README.md

 ```

 1. The browser sends a chat message to `POST /chat`.
-2. FastAPI hands the message to an `MCPAgent` (from [`mcp_use`](https://github.com/mcp-use/mcp-use)), backed by a Groq LLM (`llama-3.1-8b-instant` via `langchain_groq`).
+2. FastAPI hands the message to an `MCPAgent` (from [`mcp_use`](https://github.com/mcp-use/mcp-use)), backed by a Groq LLM (`openai/gpt-oss-safeguard-20b` via `langchain_groq`).
-3. The agent connects over **stdio** to the MCP server (`mcp_server/server.py`), which exposes tools for employees, departments, leave, and PDF report generation.
+3. The agent connects over **HTTP** to the MCP server (`mcp_server/server.py`), which is automatically started by FastAPI's lifespan handler on app startup (controlled by `MCP_SERVER_AUTOSTART` env var).
+4. The agent forwards the user's JWT bearer token to the MCP server, which uses `TenantContextMiddleware` to scope all tool calls to the authenticated user's company and role.
-4. The agent decides which tool(s) to call, the MCP server runs them against the JSON data file, and the result is returned as a chat reply — including a download link when a PDF report is generated.
+5. The MCP server runs the appropriate tools against the data/database, and the result is returned as a chat reply — including a download link when a PDF report is generated.

 ---